Mr-Tomahawk/NotebookLM-YouTube-Batch/README.md

 This will not be maintained, it currently works as of April 30, 2025

-I updated and modified script from this guy, thank u
+I updated and modified script from this guy, thank u!

 Credit:
 https://jsfiddle.net/garrulinae/gej5sb4p/